geodesystems/ramadda/README.md

 The files are generated in the ant task css in the src/org/ramadda/repository/build.xml file.
 They get generated in the build process

+The JS and CSS files that  are used are created with the script: src/org/ramadda/repository/htdocs/build.sh
+This script cats together groups of JS and CSS files and then runs a minify script on them.
+This script uses the jsmin python  script for minification.
+See the script on how to install it